alireza1989/475-StockIO/README.md

 ## CMPT - 470 - final project

 Note: Need to run 'Vagrant up' to set up the database for development.
+Navigate to http://localhost:8080

 ### **_Technologies used in the project:_**

 - UI: React + webpack + hot modules + D3 for Data Visualization
-- Backend: Express + NodeJS
+- Backend: Express + NodeJS + Passport
 - ORM: Sequelize
 - Database: PostgreSQL
 - HTTP server: NGINX